dongyoungy/MaxScale/Documentation/About/Limitations.md

 ## Limitations in the connection router

-* If Master changes (ie. new Master promotion) during current connection the router cannot check the change
+If Master changes (ie. new Master promotion) during current connection the router cannot check the change

-* LONGBLOB is not supported

 ## Limitations in the Read/Write Splitter